Ardmore Veterinary Surgery

 The highly-skilled veterinarians at Ardmore Animal Hospital are capable of performing a wide range of surgical procedures.
-Foreign-body removals, torn cruciate ligament repairs and other complicated soft-tissue procedures are regularly performed at our hospital.
 Our veterinarians frequently take part in continuing education courses, ensuring that your pet benefits from the latest advances in veterinary surgery.

 Each member of our veterinary staff at Ardmore Animal Hospital strives to provide as many options for the care of your pet as are available in regards to surgical procedures.
 When your pet has some sort of injury or ailment, it’s best to have your pet checked out by a veterinarian who has a complete understanding of available treatment options so your pet can concentrate on healing.
 Since the veterinarian and staff at our animal hospital are continually receiving education and information regarding the newest and best pet surgical procedures, it helps to further maintain the excellent reputation for quality of care and services that this veterinary hospital has provided our pet patients from Ardmore and the Bryn Mawr, Haverford, Radnor, Gladwyne, Wynnewood and Narbeth communities throughout the years.